paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 # Introduction

-Node.JS is a platform, rather than language.
+Node.JS is a platform, rather than language, used to build command line tool in javaScript

 ```
 Node built on top of V8 as virtual machine (similar java uses JVM) + libuv => Non Blocking IO